 Copy Number Variation Analysis Pipeline

 The copy number variation (CNV) pipeline uses Affymetrix SNP 6.0 array data to identify genomic regions that are repeated and infer the copy number of these repeats.
 This pipeline is built onto the existing TCGA level 2 data generated by Birdsuite and uses the DNAcopy R-package to perform a circular binary segmentation (CBS) analysis .
 CBS translates noisy intensity measurements into chromosomal regions of equal copy number.
 The final output files are segmented into genomic regions with the estimated copy number for each region.
 The GDC further transforms these copy number values into segment mean values, which are equal to log2(copy-number/ 2).
 Diploid regions will have a segment mean of zero, amplified regions will have positive values, and deletions will have negative values.
-The GRCh38 probe-set was produced by mapping probe sequences to the GRCh38 reference genome and can be downloaded at the GDC Reference File Website.

 Data Processing Steps